Manitowoc County, Wisconsin: Government

 The county executive is Bob Ziegelbauer.
 He is serving his fourth term in that position after being elected in April 2006 and reelected in April 2010, April 2014, and April 2018.
 The county is served by a 25-member county board.

 Politics

-Manitowoc County is fairly competitive in presidential elections; in 2016, Donald Trump became the first candidate since Lyndon B. Johnson from 1964 to win more than 55% of the vote.
-He expanded his share to 60% during the 2020 elections.
-Statewide, Manitowoc has voted Republican since the 2002 gubernatorial election.
+Manitowoc County is fairly competitive in presidential elections; in 2016, Donald Trump became the first candidate since Lyndon B. Johnson from his 1964 landslide to win more than 55% of the vote.
+He expanded his share to over 60% during the 2020 election, the first time since Dwight D. Eisenhower in his 1956 landslide that a Republican has hit 60% of the vote in the county.
+Trump continued this upward trend in 2024, albeit slightly.
+Statewide, Manitowoc County has voted Republican since the 2002 gubernatorial election.